dantodev/php-form-builder/README.md

 ## Example Usage (with slim framework)

-This Example demonstrate the implementation of an user registration form.
-The `FormBuilder` is designed for more complex forms than a registration form, but for demonstraition purpose we make an exception. ;)
+This Example demonstrates the implementation of a user registration form.
+The `FormBuilder` is designed for more complex forms than a registration form, but for demonstraition purpose, we make an exception. ;)

-The builder based on `Form` and `FormElement` classes. `Form` classes get registered on `FormBuilder` while `FormElement` are associated to  `Form` instances.
+The builder based on `Form` and `FormElement` classes. `Form` classes get registered on `FormBuilder` while `FormElement` are associated with `Form` instances.

 The example uses some traits (e.g. `Dtkahl\FormBuilder\Traits\FormTrait`) which contains some basic methods which are required by the interfaces you have to implement for `Form` and `FormElement` classes.
-I do highly recomanded to use them to save a bunch of time. :)
+I do highly recommend to use them to save a bunch of time. :)

 #### Create Container

 The container provides an instance the `FormBuilder` class.
-We pass an array of parameters to the constructor. (optional, but needed in this example).
+We pass an array of parameters to the constructor.
+(Optional, but needed in this example).

 Parameters on FormBuilder (and later FormTrait and FormElementTrait) are implemented by using [dtkahl/php-parameter-trait](https://github.com/dtkahl/php-parameter-trait).